Hong Kong family offices · Cross-border positioning

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with or co-invests alongside, and the US allocator cannot place it on a comparison axis.

 • Portfolio company collateral that leads with the family-office parent and the Hong Kong heritage.
-The US buyer reads it as a subsidiary story shaped by origin, discounts the company accordingly, and does not stress-test the commercial claim.
+The US buyer judges it as a subsidiary story shaped by origin, discounts the company accordingly, and does not stress-test the commercial claim.

 How engagements start